railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_reports.rst

    *Fields selected for the analysis of sales by customer and by product (plugin_excel.png).*

-In the third tab,  *Fields to Display* , you can add filters on all the fields of the selected objects ( *Filters on Fields* ).
-To do that, use the button  *Add Filter*  at the top of the form.
+In the third tab :guilabel:`Fields to Display` you can add filters on all the fields of the selected objects (:guilabel:`Filters on Fields`).
+To do that, use the button :guilabel:`Add Filter` at the top of the form.
 For the moment, don't add a filter.

-In the fourth tab you must indicate which of the fields in the list you want to be shown in your report ( *Fields to Display* ).
+In the fourth tab you must indicate which of the fields in the list you want to be shown in your report (:guilabel:`Fields to Display`).
 Complete the screen along the lines of the figure below.

 	#.
-The  *Sequence* field gives the order of the fields displayed.
+The :guilabel:`Sequence` field gives the order of the fields displayed.

-	#.  *Field*  the second column enables you to select a field from any of the three objects you selected in the first tab.
+	#. :guilabel:`Field` the second column enables you to select a field from any of the three objects you selected in the first tab.

-	#.  *Grouping Method*  the third column lets you to determine the grouping operation that is to be applied to this field:
+	#.  :guilabel:`Grouping Method` the third column lets you to determine the grouping operation that is to be applied to this field:

-	        - Grouped: enables you to group document entries with the same value in this field.
+	        - :guilabel:`Grouped` : enables you to group document entries with the same value in this field.

-	        - Sum: gives the sum of values in this field.
+	        - :guilabel:`Sum` : gives the sum of values in this field.

-	        - Minimum: gives the minimum of all the values that appear in this field.
+	        - :guilabel:`Minimum` : gives the minimum of all the values that appear in this field.

-	        - Maximum: gives the maximum of all the values that appear in this field.
+	        - :guilabel:`Maximum` : gives the maximum of all the values that appear in this field.

-	        - Average: gives the arithmetic average of all the values in this field.
+	        - :guilabel:`Average` : gives the arithmetic average of all the values in this field.

-	#.  *Graph Mode*  the fourth column, determines if the field will appear in the graph view and, if so, on which axis (X or Y).
+	#.  :guilabel:`Graph Mode` the fourth column, determines if the field will appear in the graph view and, if so, on which axis (X or Y).

-	#.  *Calendar Mode*  the fifth column, enables you to specify if the field can be the basis of a calendar view.
+	#.  :guilabel:`Calendar Mode` the fifth column, enables you to specify if the field can be the basis of a calendar view.

-You can now  *Save*  the report you defined.
-Click on the  *Open Report*  button to the right of the form to get the requested analysis.
+You can now :guilabel:`Save` the report you defined.
+Click on the :guilabel:`Open Report` button to the right of the form to get the requested analysis.

 .. figure::  images/report_sale_tree.png
    :align: center